galgeri/laracasts-downloader/README.md

 $ php start.php --series-name "series-slug-example" --series-episodes "12,15"
 ```

-This will only download episodes which you mentioned in
+This will only download the episodes which you mentioned in
 -e or --series-episodes flag, it will also ignore already downloaded episodes
 as usual.